 Organizers say they are asking people in Eugene to divest from banks that support fossil fuel pipelines and to put pressure on these banks to divest from pipelines.
 The banks being asked to divest include Chase, Wells Fargo, Citibank, Bank of America and U.S. Bank.
 Currently the DAPL, which has been vigorously protested for months by the Standing Rock Tribe and its supporters, is being pushed forward by the Trump administration.

-Web update: The planned 24-occupation has been cancelled, however the general strike is still on.
+Web update: The planned 24-occupation has been cancelled.

 More information on the General Strike Against Trump can be found on strike4democracy.com.
 For the local protest, search F17 Eugene on Facebook.
 For more on the DAPL divestment protest, search Anti-Pipeline Divestment Protest on Facebook.